Updated: Jan 20

-Here's a fact: Not all of us were born into a rich family.
-Most of us have to rely on our own resourcefulness to build things from scratch and make them work.
-So like many others, I too have encountered this low-budget challenge, and asked myself - how can ambitious entrepreneurs, with no financial backing to carry their dreams on, set up a startup and turn it into a success story?
+Here’s a fact: Not all of us were born into a rich family.
+Most of us have to rely on our resourcefulness to build things from scratch and make them work.
+So like many other entrepreneurs, I too have encountered this low-budget problem, and asked myself — how can ambitious entrepreneurs, with no financial backing to carry their dreams on, set up a startup and turn it into a success story?

-If you really think about it, entrepreneurship has always been a difficult thing to pull through, in every era in history (even if the entrepreneurs had a lot of money).
+If you think about it, entrepreneurship has always been a difficult thing to pull through, in every era in history (even if the entrepreneurs had a lot of money).
 Therefore challenges are not barriers, they are forging tools.
-If you look at entrepreneurs who have come from mediocre and destitute backgrounds - to the status of billionaires such as Steve Jobs, Jack Ma, Oprah Winfrey, and Richard Branson, history proves to us that getting from the bottom to the top is entirely possible, no matter how many naysayers you’ll encounter on the way.
+Suppose you look at entrepreneurs who have come from mediocre and destitute backgrounds — to the status of billionaires such as Steve Jobs, Jack Ma, Oprah Winfrey, and Richard Branson.
+In that case, history proves to us that getting from the bottom to the top is entirely possible, no matter how many naysayers you’ll encounter on the way.
 So how in a time when the world is flooded with competition and technology companies with deep pockets attached to them, can you still give the world a real fight of your own?

 The answer is to bypass.
 What does it mean to bypass?
-Find indirect ways that will allow you to create the "WOW" effect with potential customers and investors without tearing up your pocket, and save your money only for things that you realize you have no way to get around.
-If there is one thing that investors need to be impressed with, it is your ability to utilize resources to the maximum while minimizing spending, because one day it will be their money on the stake.
+Find indirect ways that will allow you to create the “WOW” effect with potential customers and investors without tearing up your pocket, and save your money only for things that you realize you have no way to get around.
+If there is one thing that investors need to be impressed with, you can utilize resources to the maximum while minimizing spending, because one day it will be their money at stake.

 1. Business Strategy